I need to record safety incidents across our 12 sites — date, site, severity, reporter, and follow-up owner.

 Not a blank spreadsheet

-Structure and rules come with the log, not after months of broken formulas.
+Columns and rules come with the log, not after months of broken formulas.

 Not a custom internal app